 President of Associated Students

-The President of the Associated Students presides over meetings of the Executive Board.
-The President also serves on, or appoints a designee to, the following College Committees: Student Service Fund, Bookstore, Food Service, Flea Market Board of Directors, and College Coordinating Council (CCC).
-The President serves as the liaison between the Executive Board and the President of the College, and oversees all activities of the Executive Board and auxiliary committees, including student representation on Shared Governance committees.
-Finally, the President is responsible for upholding the Constitution and Bylaws and all resolutions that are in effect.
+The President of the Associated Students presides over the Executive Board.
+The President also serves on, or appoints a designee to, the following College Committees: Student Service Fund, Bookstore, Food Service, Flea Market Board of Directors, College Coordinating Council (CCC) and other committees within the college’s shared Bylaws and all resolutions that are in effect.
+President of the College, and oversees all activities of the Executive Board and its auxiliary committees.
+The President is responsible for upholding the Constitution and Bylaws and all resolutions that are in effect.

 Executive Vice President

 The Executive Vice President oversees the operations of clubs and student organizations on the campuses of PCC.
 The Executive Vice President chairs the Inter-Club Council, which is made up of representatives from each active club and sets policy and rules for clubs to follow.
 The Executive Vice President is also responsible for setting the club budget each semester.
 As the vice chair to the Executive Board and the first in the line of succession, the Executive Vice President assumes the role of President if the President is unable to fulfill their duties.